-All staff should know what to do if a child tells them he/she is being abused or neglected.
+All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
-This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
-Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
+This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and local authority children's social care.
+Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child.